Let's hear impressions from riders about their favorite gear that they used extensively this winter.

-This time, we looked at the skis, boots, and bindings used by Yuta Miyazawa, who is based in Komagane City, Nagano Prefecture.
+This time, we'll hear from Yuta Miyazawa, who is based in Komagane City, Nagano Prefecture, about his favorite skis, boots, and bindings.

 Yuta Miyazawa, 29 years old,

-from Komagane City, Nagano Prefecture.
-He is currently based in Komagane City.
-He works as both a rider and a photographer.
+is from Komagane City, Nagano Prefecture.
+He is currently based in Komagane City and works as both a rider and a photographer.

 Miyazawa Yuta's setup